kushansen/Codechef/README.md

 Few extra REST Service endpoints that have been provided have also been tested on Advanced REST Client of Chrome.

+Database creation and loading script is provided as RC/contacts.sql.

 Out of all requirements asked, everything is covered.

 MVC architecture [DONE]